Five String Fiddle Finally Complete

 Handmade Oregon Five-String Fiddle in Progess!

-Just an update: This week was a hard one, in terms of getting things done, because I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin, and then rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.
+Just an update: This week was a hard one, in terms of getting things done.
+Unfortunately, I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin.
+Then I rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.

-The mineral ground dried rapidly, allowing me to accomplish the final rubdown before varnishing began: so, this evening, I applied the sealer, which is designed to soak in, and lock the mineral in place, after which the solvent evaporates, leaving only the resin in the wood.
+The mineral ground (a suspension of fine particles of Gypsum, in coffee) dried rapidly.
+This allowed me to accomplish the final rubdown before varnishing began.
+Consequently, this evening, I applied the sealer, (a solution of rosin in turpentine) which is designed to soak in, and lock the mineral in place.
+After the solvent evaporates, leaving only the resin in the wood, I can begin varnishing.
 I rubbed off the excess with a rag and alcohol to make sure no unwanted residue was drying on the surface.

 So, here is how it looks today.
 From here on out, it will be varnish and set-up: It promises to be a great fiddle!
 (And, it did!)
+I will post varnish progress soon.

 front with sealer